The current members are:

 Professor Colin Simpfendorfer

 Professor Colin Simpfendorfer was appointed to the Committee in March 2015.
-He is a marine biologist in the College of Science and Engineering at James Cook University.
-His research interests are in the fields of shark and ray biology, ecology, fisheries and conservation.
-He had worked in Australia and the USA as a research scientist for government, academia and a private research laboratory.
+His research interests are in the fields of shark and ray biology, ecology, fisheries, and conservation.
+He is currently an Adjunct Professor in the College of Science and Engineering at James Cook University, and a Professor in the Institute of Marine and Antarctic Studies at the University of Tasmania.
+He has worked in Australia and the USA as a research scientist for government, academia and a private research laboratory.
 Throughout his career he has conducted research that is aimed to improve the management and conservation of sharks, rays and other marine predators.

 Colin has extensive experience in providing scientific advice to fisheries management and conservation agencies.
-He is currently the Co-Chair of the IUCN’s Shark Specialist Group.
+He served as Co-Chair of the IUCN’s Shark Specialist Group from 2012 to 2020.
 He had previously served as the Chair of the Australian Fisheries Management Authority’s Shark Resources Assessment Group, and the US National Marine Fisheries Service’s Smalltooth Sawfish Recovery Team.
 He has served on numerous fisheries management committees, including the Queensland Shark Panel, Queensland Reef Management Advisory Committee and Western Australian Demersal Gillnet and Demersal Longline Fishery Management Advisory Committee.

-Colin has published over 150 scientific papers and continues an active research program supervising postgraduate students and collaborating with colleagues in Australia and overseas.
+Colin has published over 300 scientific papers and two books, and continues an active research program supervising postgraduate students and collaborating with colleagues in Australia and overseas.

 Professor Stephen van Leeuwen (WA)